rynoV/calumsieppert.me-v3/posts/school/french/my_setup.md

 2. Spell-checking

     In OneNote I could use multiple languages in the same document fairly effortlessly.
 In order to this, however, I would have to ensure that I had the correct language set on my computer (thankfully Windows provides the `ALT-SHIFT` keyboard shortcut for this), and if I forgot to do this I would have to go through the slow process of selecting the text I just typed then selecting the menu item to change the language of that text.

     This wasn't awful, but Spacemacs' Spell-Checking layer seemed like it would be an improvement.
-However, it would prove the most difficult to set up: I started by adding `spell-checking` to `dotspacemacs-configuration-layers` in
+However, it would prove the most difficult to set up: I started by adding `spell-checking` to `dotspacemacs-configuration-layers` in `~/.spacemacs`.
-    `~/.spacemacs`.
 This provided English spell-checking (thank you Spacemacs).
 Next I needed to set up spell-checking for multiple languages.
 The [spell-check layer documentation](https://develop.spacemacs.org/layers/+checkers/spell-checking/README.html) recommends using Hunspell by adding this snippet to `user-config`:

+    ```emacs-lisp
     (with-eval-after-load "ispell"
         (setq ispell-program-name "hunspell")
         ;; ispell-set-spellchecker-params has to be called
         ;; before ispell-hunspell-add-multi-dic will work
         (ispell-set-spellchecker-params)
         (ispell-hunspell-add-multi-dic "pl_PL,en_GB")
         (setq ispell-dictionary "pl_PL,en_GB"))
+    ```

     So I added the snippet and installed Hunspell with

+    ```shell
     sudo apt-get install hunspell
+    ```

     I then started receiving the error: "`Symbol’s function definition is void: ispell-hunspell-add-multi-dic`".
 So I googled it and learned that older versions of Emacs' `ispell.el` did not support the functionality I was trying to use with this function.
 However, I didn't think this could be the problem because I was using a very recent version of Emacs (26.3), and I had the function definition in my local `/usr/share/emacs/26.3/lisp/textmodes/ispell.el`.

     After a while of being confused, I did what I should have done in the first place and I went to the `ispell` file that Emacs was actually using by calling `spacemacs/jump-to-definition` while my cursor was on `ispell-program-name`.
 This revealed that Emacs was using a file in `/usr/share/emacs/site-lisp/` instead of the file I expected, and this file was an old version.

     At this point I tried to delete this old file, hoping that Emacs would then use the right file, but this broke Emacs and it wouldn't run.
 So, because I had no idea what I broke or how to fix it, I uninstalled Emacs, deleted `/usr/share/emacs`, called `sudo-apt-autoremove`, reinstalled Emacs, and all was well.

     Once that error was fixed I had to figure out how to install and use dictionaries, and after a while of googling and not finding what I was looking for, I ran

+    ```shell
     sudo apt search hunspell
+    ```

     and found that I could install the dictionaries I wanted with

+    ```shell
     sudo apt-get install hunspell-en-ca
+    ```

+    ```shell
     sudo apt-get install hunspell-fr
+    ```

     I then updated my dictionaries to `en_CA,fr_FR`, restarted Emacs because it wasn't recognizing the newly installed dictionaries, and I had spell-checking in multiple languages.

 3. Hand-writing

     I used OneNote's drawing feature to practice physically writing out the French words, as this helps me remember them.
 However, I will have to give up the ability to hand-write in the same application as my notes if I am to switch to Emacs.
 I'm okay with this because I believe typing out the words will have the same effect as writing them, but if I notice a drop in my grades I can always use OneNote to write as I study.